Cornell-Tech-Urban-Tech-Hub/nycbuswatcher-reprocessor/README.md

 1. The files are big—like 10Gb.
 2. The way that `nycbuswatcher` creates the daily archives is nasty.
 All the `Siri` responses are concatenated into a single file, but as of 2021-04-30 I hadn't added line breaks!
 So its impossible to read in python without running out of memory, and even `awk` runs out of memory.
 So it ook a while to find `ijson` and use a lazy loading generator approach.

+##### speeding up with pypy

+1. on mac, brew install pypy
+2. create a conda env with pypy
+    ```conda config --set channel_priority strict
+     conda create -c conda-forge -n pypy pypy
+     conda activate pypy
+     conda install sqlalchemy
+     ```
+3. `pypy -mensurepip --default-pip` not sure what this does [but](https://doc.pypy.org/en/latest/faq.html#module-xyz-does-not-work-with-pypy-importerror)...
+4. `pip install ijson`
+3. run as normal, should be about

 ### process to pull the archives from server